Since July 2009 I’ve been logging regular day hikes. By the end of 2012 I had hiked over 1,000 miles on hiking trails in seven different states.

 What attracts me to this hobby?
 It combines several pleasures into one for me.
 I spent most of my childhood vacations at my parents’ lake home near Roaring River State Park in Missouri and grew up hiking its various trails with family and friends.
 In my adult life I’d go on the occasional hike, but it wasn’t a focus for me.
 But several years ago, desperate to escape the dreadful heat of summer in Oklahoma, I began a series of summer vacations in the cool and beautiful Pacific Northwest.
 In 2006 that included forays on splendid coastal trails in Oregon with GPS to guide me to the trailheads, a compact digital camera for photographs, and an iPod to keep me entertained with audiobooks, lectures, podcasts, and music.

 When I returned to Oregon in 2009 for my fifth summer vacation in the Pacific Northwest, I made hiking trails the focus and posted daily blogs and photo uploads, enhanced by my iPhone’s GPS tracking.
 The feedback from the posts and enjoyment of the experience led me to seek out new trails in the region around my home and I haven’t stopped since.
-By 2013 I’d visited most of the decent trails within driving range and my average mileage declined, but I keep hiking, listening, photographing, and blogging.
-Thankfully there are several decent trails at the nearby Osage Hills State Park and I can always hoof it on Bartlesville’s Pathfinder Parkway.
+By the end of 2012 I’d visited most of the decent trails within driving range.
+Thankfully there are several decent trails at the nearby Osage Hills State Park and Bartlesville’s Pathfinder Parkway when I don’t want to take a long drive to a trailhead.